icesun963/rtl88x2eu-apfpv/docs/new_feature_usage.md

 - Flushing non-data queues (`pub`, `mgmt`, `hiq`) leaves the transport path enabled, so the interface stays connected.
-- When data queues are flushed (`vo`, `vi`, `be`, `bk`, `all`), the driver cancels outstanding URBs and re-enables transmission automatically.
+- When data queues are flushed (`vo`, `vi`, `be`, `bk`, `all`), the driver pauses TX, cancels outstanding URBs, and re-enables transmission automatically after a short delay.

 Forced-Rate Telemetry (`rate_ctl`, `tx_stat`, `sta_tx_stat`)
 ------------------------------------------------------------